Emily Spender

-Emily Spender (1841–1922) was an English novelist and suffragette.
+Emily Spender (1841–1922) was an English novelist and suffragist.

 Biography

 Spender was born in 1841 in Bath, England.

 She was cousin of the diarist Henry Crabb Robinson and sister-in law of radical publisher William Saunders, who placed her brother Edward Spender into a position as editor of the Western Morning News.
-She was the great aunt of Stephen Spender, the British poet.
+She was the great-aunt of Stephen Spender, the British poet.